-The central element of Nevada fraud crimes is that the defendant had “intent to defraud.”
-This means that the defendant deliberately tried to use a credit card — or the information on a card — for the purpose of tricking the cardholder, creditor, or card company out of money.
+The central element of Nevada fraud crimes is that you had “intent to defraud.”
+This means that you deliberately tried to use a credit card — or the information on a card — for the purpose of tricking the cardholder, creditor, or card company out of money.

-In order for a defendant to be convicted in Nevada of credit (or debit) card fraud, the D.A. has the burden to prove beyond a reasonable doubt that the defendant had “intent to defraud.”
-However, there are some situations where the court may presume that the defendant had “intent to defraud.”14 These situations include the following:
+In order to be convicted in Nevada of credit (or debit) card fraud, the D.A. has the burden to prove beyond a reasonable doubt that you had “intent to defraud.”
+However, there are some situations where the court may presume that you had “intent to defraud.”14 These situations include the following:

-- If the defendant tries to use the card, and the creditor or issuer refuses payment.15
+- If you try to use the card, and the creditor or issuer refuses payment.15

-- If the defendant possesses two (2) or more cards that are falsely made or embossed or in the names of other people.16
+- If you possess two (2) or more cards that are falsely made or embossed or in the names of other people.16

-- If the defendant uses a card four (4) or more days after the issuer mailed out a notice of revocation17
+- If you use a card four (4) or more days after the issuer mailed out a notice of revocation17

 1.2.
 Federal credit card fraud crimes